Ultrastrong coupling probed by Coherent Population Transfer: Introduction

-Strong coupling between atoms and quantized modes of an electromagnetic cavity~\cite{kb:206-haroche-raimond} provides a fundamental design building block of architectures for emerging quantum technologies~\cite{ka:217-moshenimartinis-nature-qtech}.
-The strong coupling regime is achieved when the coupling constant $g$ is large enough to overcome the individual decoherence rates of the mode and of the atom, $g\ll \kappa, \gamma$, and it has been observed in many experimental platforms from standard quantum optical systems~\cite{kb:206-haroche-raimond,kr:215-reisererrempe-rmp-qnets}, to architectures of artificial atoms (AA)~\cite{ka:199-imamoglu-prl-qdotJC,ka:204-wallraff-superqubit,kr:208-schoelkopf-nature-wiring}.
-In such systems small cavity volumes and large AA's dipoles determine values of $g$ up to $1\%$ of the cavity angular frequency $\omega_c$ and of the AA excitation energy $\varepsilon$.
+Strong coupling between atoms and quantized modes of an electromagnetic cavity~\cite{kb:206-haroche-raimond} provides a fundamental design building block of architectures for quantum technologies~\cite{ka:217-mohsenimartinis-nature-qtech}.
+This regime is achieved when the coupling constant $g$ is large enough to overcome the individual decoherence rates of the mode and of the atom, $g\ll \kappa, \gamma$, and it has been observed in many experimental platforms from standard quantum optical systems~\cite{kb:206-haroche-raimond,kr:215-reisererrempe-rmp-qnets}, to architectures of artificial atoms (AA)~\cite{ka:199-imamoglu-prl-qdotJC,ka:204-wallraff-superqubit,kr:208-schoelkopf-nature-wiring}.
+In such systems small cavity volumes and large AA's dipoles yield values of $g$ up to $1\%$ of the cavity angular frequency $\omega_c$ and of the AA excitation energy $\varepsilon$.
 This allows to perform the rotating wave approximation (RWA) yielding the Jaynes-Cummings (JC) model of quantum optics~\cite{kb:206-haroche-raimond}, which describes the dynamics in terms of {\em individual} excitations exchanged between atom and mode.
 This process has been largely exploited for quantum control of AA-cavity architectures~\cite{ka:203-plastinafalci-prb,ka:204-wallraff-superqubit,kr:217-nori-review-supercqed}.
 Recently, fabrication techniques have allowed to go beyond, entering the regime of ultrastrong coupling (USC)~\cite{ka:205-ciuti-prb-intersubbandpolariton}, where $g \sim \omega_c, \varepsilon$ and the RWA breaks down.
 So far USC has been detected in superconducting~\cite{ka:210-niemczyck-natphys-ultrastrong,ka:210-diazmooji-prl-blochsiegert,ka:217-forndiazlupascu-natphys-usctunableflux,ka:217-yoshiarasemba-natphys-dscflux,ka:217-bosmansteele-multimodeusc} and semiconducting~\cite{ka:209-anapparabeltram-prb-ustr,ka:209-guentertredicucci-nature-switcusc,ka:212-scalari-science-USCTHz,ka:217-bayerlange-nanolett-dscsemicond} based architectures essentially via spectroscopic signatures.
 New physical processes emerge in the USC regime involving multiple photons and many qubits at once~\cite{kr:217-nori-review-supercqed}.
 Dynamical detection of population transfer via a USC-specific channel (photon release by decay of the dressed ground state) has been proposed, using spontaneous emission pumping (SEP)~\cite{ka:213-stassisavasta-prl-USCSEP,ka:217-distefanosavastanori-njp-stimemission} or Raman oscillations~\cite{ka:214-huanglaw-pra-uscraman}.
-Several dynamical effects have also been predicted, from nonclassical photon statistics~\cite{ka:212-ridolfo-prl-photonblock,kr:217-nori-review-supercqed} to Casimir effect~\cite{ka:205-ciuti-prb-intersubbandpolariton,ka:207-deliberato-prl-uscdynamics} but despite the large interest, control in time is still an open experimental challenge. {In this work we propose that {\em coherent} dynamics amplifies fingerprints of USC in available quantum devices.
-Specifically we prove that a protocol similar to \enquote{$V$-STIRAP} in atomic physics~\cite{kr:198-bergmann-rmp-stirap,kr:201-vitanov-advatmolopt,kr:217-vitanovbergmann-rmp} provides a unique way to attain coherent population transfer via the USC channel.}
+Several dynamical effects have also been predicted, from nonclassical photon statistics~\cite{ka:212-ridolfo-prl-photonblock,kr:217-nori-review-supercqed} to Casimir effect~\cite{ka:205-ciuti-prb-intersubbandpolariton,ka:207-deliberato-prl-uscdynamics} but despite the large interest, control in time is still an open experimental challenge. {Here we show that {\em coherent} dynamics amplifies fingerprints of USC in {\em available hardware}.
+Specifically we prove that a protocol similar to Stimulated Raman Adiabatic Passage (STIRAP) in atomic physics~\cite{kr:198-bergmann-rmp-stirap,kr:201-vitanov-advatmolopt,kr:217-vitanovbergmann-rmp} operated in the so called Vee ($V$) configuration, provides a unique way to attain coherent population transfer via the USC channel.}